OLAP in React Pivot Table component

 export default App;

-Users can add a calculated field at runtime through the built-in dialog by using the following steps.
+Users can add a calculated field at runtime using the built-in dialog by following these steps:

-Step 3: Confirm the type of the field to be created - calculated measure or calculated dimension.
+Step 3: Select the type for the new field, either calculated measure or calculated dimension.

-Step 5: Then select the format string from the drop-down list and finally click “OK”.
+Step 5: Select a format string from the drop-down list and then click OK to finalize the calculated field.

 Format String